Managing Content Files

 Distribute content monitoring responsibilities across teams using Roles and Monitor Views:

-Example access patterns:
+Example access patterns

 - Security Team - Monitor authentication failures, suspicious activity patterns